mel088/hw03/README.md

 Here is an image of my favorite thread:
 ![An image of my favorite thread](https://github.com/mel088/hw03/blob/main/Thread_Image.png) This is my favorite thread because the comments are funny to me.
-One comment is mocking Trump calling him "Orange Man" while the other is pretty violent!
+One comment is mocking Trump calling him "Orange Man" while the other is kind of violent.
 My comment just says you should vote for trump because he has a big asset.

 Here is the output of my `<bot_counter.py>`.
 ```